Thursday set to be hottest day of the year with highs of 30C

 He added: “If we reach 30C on Thursday, it will be the earliest date in May that the UK has seen 30C since our records began in 1860.”

-The Met Office said temperatures reached 24.9C in Ross-on-Wye, Herefordshire, on Tuesday – making it the warmest day of the year so far.
+The Met Office said temperatures reached 26.7C in Wisley, Surrey on Wednesday – making it the warmest day of the year so far.

 The previous high was 24.5C in St James’s Park, London, on Monday, which reached 24.7C on Tuesday.